E-MobilityOpen StandardsE-Roaming

 • eRoamingEvseStatus

-Those two operations should be invoked in two contexts: real-time and batch updates.
-Any time something is changing to the static or dynamic data of our charging network, it should be synchronized with Hubject’s B2B Service Platform (HBS platform) in real-time.
-Apart from that, CPO should send periodic updates (daily) of all existing charge points, including static and dynamic data.
+You should use them for real-time changes and batch updates.
+If your EV charging network data (static or dynamic) changes, you should synchronize it with Hubject's B2B Service Platform (HBS platform) in real-time.
+Additionally, charge point operators should send daily updates of all existing charge points, including static and dynamic data.

 Deleting EVSE data

-Once we share our charge points with end-users, we should give them the possibility to start and stop charging sessions.
-There are two operations responsible for that in the OICP:
+Once you share your charging stations with the EV drivers, you should allow them to start and stop the sessions.
+There are two operations responsible for that in the OICP protocol:

 • eRoamingAuthorizeRemoteStart